cayuse/archive2/player/README.md

 Inside that module there is a file named `main.py`, and that is what you are "running".
 Technically, you are importing the module player.main, and that will auto-run

+## Run the player in your shell "as a script"
+I've been running the player as a module.
+If you wanted to run it as a "script", you'd have to have a wrapper of some sort.
+A very simple wrapper would be a `run.py` script

+    ./player/run.py

+That would like like this

+    from player.main import main

+    main()

+You could then run this from anywhere

+    cd ~
+    $PLAYER_ROOT/.venv/bin/python $PLAYER_ROOT/run.py

+The trick there is that you'd need to make sure you copied the `.env` file to the local path where you run it, so these values would work.
+In otherwords, the system expects to find a .env file in the current working directory.

 # System Service

+I have provided an *EXAMPLE* systemd service file.
+This file is installed by copying to /etc/systemd/system.

+THIS IS AN EXAMPLE!!

+## Modify the file to match your local environment
+First, set the "WorkingDirectory" to match your install location.
+This will be the `PLAYER_ROOT` value, but it will NOT be an environment variable, provide the full path here.

+Next, you will need the `ExecStart` line to match your environment.
+This is easy, since the service will have the working directory in the player location, where you have already created the virtrual env, it should just work like the example.

+## Systemd file "User"

+I added the "user".
+This is just an example also.
+The systemd service will run as "root", but if you want it to run as something else, you can create a user, i.e. "player" and run it as that. this is optional, but probably recommended.
+Comment those lines out of you don't make this.

 The systemd service will run with the installed systemd file.
 An example is located in the systemd path.
 Install like this: